 Today is the Feast of the Nativity of the Blessed Virgin Mary.
 Jesus came into the world humbly and quietly without any fanfare.
 By contrast, leaders, government heads, popular personalties of the world expect the red-carpet treatment, welcome ceremonies, banquets, etc., with much hoopla on their visits.
 If our God were egotistic and pompous like that, I don't believe he'll ever be able to win any hearts.
 Unfortunately, the world is full of people like that, and this is why we have so much chaos and unrest.
 How refreshing and fitting the way the Lord arrived in our world was.
 He has won my heart.

 Thursday, September 7, 2017

 Without God's help, you struggle with your sins and are not free.
 When you and God become one in perfect harmony, all your struggles vanish and you become free.
 One greatest joy is being amazed by how God can make you so easily anew!
 Be open to let God the Father, the Son, and the Holy Spirit, amaze you.

-The very reason we struggle spiritually is that we rebel against God.
+We struggle spiritually because we are still rebellous to God.
 Therefore, if you surrender yourself totally to God, with the help of receiving the Holy Eucharist, he wipes out all your struggles.
 This is the very message God wants me to spread, the purpose of this blog.